javascript-tutorial/en.javascript.info/1-js/02-first-steps/05-types/article.md

 - Two forms: `typeof x` or `typeof(x)`.
 - Returns a string with the name of the type, like `"string"`.
-- Mistreats `null` as an `object` -- the old official error in the language.
+- For `null` returns `"object"` -- that's the error in the language, it's not an object in fact.

-In nearest chapters we'll concentrate on understanding how to operate on primitives and once we're familiar with that, then we'll move on to objects.
+In the next chapters we'll concentrate on primitive values and once we're familiar with that, then we'll move on to objects.